 It can be hard to believe when you walk through the sleepy streets of Sidmouth, but the town has had a pretty exciting history.
 Sure, the streets are now populated by gentle pensioners licking seagulls* and counting ice creams*, but the town has seen a great deal of crazy activity in years past.
 Don’t believe me?
 Well, just read on.

 Sidmouth is full of… CRIMINALITY

 Sidmouth’s criminal past goes back a long way.
-A legal document from 1467 records that local miscreants of the time included a baker who lied about the weight of his bread, someone who tried to commit murder with a bow and arrow, and a vast array of people caught brewing ale without a license.
+A legal document from 1467 featured an array of local miscreants: a baker who lied about the weight of his bread, someone who tried to commit murder with a bow and arrow, and a large number of people caught brewing ale without a license.
 Heinous.

 It was theft however, that was the most frequent problem over the centuries.
 In 1850 a Jewish salesman named Michael Cohan entered the Hare and Hounds pub, six miles north of Sidmouth, and had his watch stolen by four ‘roughish fellows’.
 He complained to the authorities, and with the testimony of the pub landlord, they were committed to trial.